 Early in 1909 Polytechnic, now with a population of two thousand, hoped to reach five thousand in 1910.
 Clip is from the February 12 Star-Telegram.

 Polytechnic didn’t have five thousand residents in 1910, but on November 5, 1910 the residents of Polytechnic did vote to incorporate.
 The new city, with a population of three thousand, formed a volunteer fire department in 1911.
 As with the first streetcars, mules pulled the fire wagon.
 Firemen walked along behind.
 In 1918 the city furnished firemen with trousers and boots.
 Clip is from the November 6, 1910 Star-Telegram.

-By 1912 Polytechnic Public School had added an eleventh grade and graduated its first senior class.
+By 1912 Polytechnic High School had added an eleventh grade and graduated its first senior class.
 Thus, the high school celebrated its centennial in October 2012.

 The cornerstone of the second Poly High School building now resides in the third Poly High School building.

 Lewis Tandy, son of George Tandy, developed part of the family land as “Tandy Addition.”
 This ad from 1913 shows the county orphanage, the home of George Tandy, Tandy Lake, the Tandy Lake stop on the interurban, and the streetcar line to the college down Vickery Boulevard and Nashville Avenue.
 In the Tandy subdivision were streets with the names of seven Tandy siblings and the Tandy surname: “Ben,” “Giles,” “Jeanette,” “Rachel,” “Marguerite,” “Annie,” “Lewis,” and “Tandy.”
 Today only Ben, Lewis, and Tandy streets survive with their original names.